-They are idioms.
+Put simply, idiomatic expressions are idioms.
 Okay, well then what’s an idiom?
-It’s a group of words where the meaning cannot be inferred simply by looking at the individual words.
+It’s a group of words where the meaning cannot be inferred simply by looking at each of the words.
 For example, take a look at the following sentence:

 “That job was a piece of a cake.”